-In addition to capitalizing on the potential net revenue embedded within our existing Customer base, we must continue to attract new Customers to promote growth.
-Our growth depends on developing new use cases and industry verticals across new geographies.
-We may face additional challenges that are unique to the markets we target and we may not be able to acquire new Customers in a cost-effective manner.
-To reach new Customers, we may need to spend significantly more on sales and marketing to generate awareness of our Platform and educate potential Customers on the value of our Platform.
-We may also need to adapt our existing technology and offerings or develop new or innovative capabilities to meet the particular needs of Customers in these new use cases or new markets, and there can be no assurance that we will be successful in these efforts.
-We may not have adequate financial or technological resources to develop effective and secure products and services that will satisfy the demands of Customers in these new markets.
-When a new Customer launches with us, if we are slow to onboard them onto our Platform or are slow to expand their use cases, our net revenue from the Customer may be limited.
-If we fail to attract new Customers, including Customers in new use cases, industry verticals, and geographies, and to expand our Platform in a way that serves the needs of these new Customers, and to onboard them quickly, then we may not be able to continue to grow our net revenue.
+In addition to capitalizing on the potential net revenue embedded within our existing customer base, we must continue to attract new customers to promote growth.
+Our growth depends on developing new use cases and industry verticals across new geographies, in addition to introducing new capabilities.
+We acquired Power Finance in the first quarter of 2023 and released our credit card issuing platform publicly in October 2023.
+Net revenue growth attributed to our credit card issuing platform is dependent on increasing the number of existing customers or new customers who use our credit card issuing capabilities.
+We have limited experience administering our credit card issuing platform, and failure to scale the platform due to our limited experience or a competitive market could adversely affect our business and financial results.
+We may face additional challenges that are unique to the markets we target and we may not be able to acquire new customers in a cost-effective manner.
+To reach new customers, we may need to spend significantly more on sales and marketing to generate awareness of our platform and educate potential customers on the value of our platform.
+We may also need to adapt our existing technology and offerings or develop new or innovative capabilities to meet the particular needs of customers in these new use cases or new markets, and there can be no assurance that we will be successful in these efforts.
+We may not have adequate financial or technological resources to develop effective and secure products and services that will satisfy the demands of customers in these new markets.
+When a new customer launches with us, if we are slow to onboard them onto our platform or are slow to expand their use cases, our net revenue from the customer may be limited.
+If we fail to attract new customers, including customers in new use cases, industry verticals, and geographies, and to expand our platform in a way that serves the needs of these new customers, and to onboard them guickly, then we may not be able to continue to grow our net revenue.

-We participate in markets that are competitive and continuously evolving, and if we do not compete effectively with established companies and new market entrants, our business, results of operations, and financial condition could be adversely affected.
+We participate in markets that are competitive and continuously evolving, and if we do not compete successfully with established companies and new market entrants, our business, results of operations, financial condition, and future prospects could be materially and adversely affected.

-We were founded in 2010, and we provide a single, global, cloud-based, open-API Platform for modern card issuing and payment processing.
-We provide card issuing, payment processing, risk management, data insights, and a variety of controls, customizations, and features through our Platform.
-Our modern card issuing Platform is situated in the evolving financial technology and payments industries that are intensely competitive and subject to rapidly evolving technology, shifting customer needs, new market entrants, and introductions of new products and services.
-We face competition along several dimensions, including providers with legacy technology platforms, such as Global Payments (TSYS), Fiserv, and Fidelity National Information Services; vertical-focused providers, such as Wex and Comdata; and emerging providers, such as Adyen and Stripe.
+We operate in a highly competitive and dynamic industry.
+We were founded in 2010, and we provide a single, global, cloud-based, open-API platform for modern card issuing and payment processing.
+We face competition along several dimensions, including providers with legacy technology platforms, such as Fidelity National Information Services (FIS), Fiserv, and Global Payments (TSYS); legacy API-based providers, such as Galileo, i2c, and Visa DPS; and emerging providers, such as Adyen and Stripe.
 We believe the principal competitive factors in our market include industry expertise, platform and product features and functionality, ability to build new technology and keep pace with innovation, scalability, extensibility, product pricing, security and reliability, brand recognition and reputation, agility, and speed to market.
-We expect competition to increase in the future as established and emerging companies continue to enter the markets we serve or attempt to address the problems that our Platform addresses.
-Moreover, as we expand the scope of our Platform, we may face additional competition.
+We expect competition to increase in the future as established and emerging companies continue to enter the markets we serve or attempt to address the problems that our platform addresses.
+Moreover, as we expand the scope of our platform, we may face additional competition.